outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 32767:	from all lookup default
 ```

-`suppress_prefixlength 0` bypass the *default* entry (i.e. *default via 192.168.0.1 dev*) in *main* (254) table because *default* prefix is 0.
+`suppress_prefixlength 0` bypass the *default* entry (i.e. *default via 192.168.0.1 dev*) in *main* (254) table because *default* prefix is 0 (*0.0.0.0/0*).
 Say we have a rule *from all lookup table 42 suppress_prefixlength 16*.
 When network stack hits the rule and looks up route table 42 against packet destination IP as it would do to rule *from all lookup table 42*.
 When the longest match found, it checks the route entry's prefix length.
 If the prefix is longer than 16 bits, it proceeds as usual.
 Otherwise (shorter than or equal to 16 bits), network stack go to check the next rule.

+That is to say, prefix length less than or equal to 16 is ignored (*suppressed*).
+Specially, 0 threshold just excludes the *default* entry of a table. `suppress_prefixlength` want to set a minimal prefix threshold!

 Let's say, table 42 contains two entries: